 I participated in the RUSA Genealogy Institute’s pre-conference session.
 This all-day event featured presentations and discussions on family history and genealogy resources available to librarians.
 I participated in the morning’s newspaper digitization panel that included panelist Michael Church, Kansas Historical Society; Sarah Quimby, Minnesota Historical Society; and Thomas Ivie, Wyoming State Library.
-Each of us shared information about our newspaper projects including our history, the extent of our collections, funding models along with our sustainability models.
+Each of us shared information about our newspaper projects including our history, the extent of our collections, and funding models along with our sustainability models.

 While every state’s funding model may be different we all share the same goal of making our historic community news widely available to our shared audience of students, teachers, genealogist and general researchers.
-It was a wonderful opportunity the learn more about the scope of newspaper content available.
+It was a wonderful opportunity to learn more about the scope of newspaper content available.

 Lori Smith, SWIFT Coordinator